Types of Federal and State Financial Aid

 PENNSYLVANIA STATE GRANTS (PHEAA) AND OTHER STATE GRANT PROGRAMS

 Pennsylvania state grants are administered by the Pennsylvania Higher Education Assistance Agency (PHEAA).
 Eligible students must demonstrate financial need, meet Pennsylvania residency requirements, and be enrolled at least half-time.
 Full-time students must complete a minimum of 24 credits per year, while half-time students must complete a minimum of 12 credits annually.
-The Free Application for Federal Student Aid (FAFSA) must be filed by May 1 to be eligible.
+The Free Application for Federal Student Aid (FAFSA) must be filed by May 1 in order to be eligible.

-Other states in addition to Pennsylvania have scholarship programs for their residents.
+Other states in addition to Pennsylvania, have scholarship programs for their residents.
 Information and applications are available from the respective state boards of education.